ivanjcs/-Strategic-Tactical-Dashboards---SaaS-Marketing-ROI/README.md

 ### Multi-Tiered Analytical Depth
 To eliminate technical noise, the architecture is divided into three analytical layers:

-1.  **Executive Summary:** A rapid scan of business health.
-Utilizes large-number KPIs (Total Spend, Revenue, ROAS, CAC) without distracting borders.
-A bullet chart visually contrasts baseline LTV against the CAC ceiling, paired with a traffic-light conditional formatting system that aggressively flags destructive channels (ROAS < 1.0) in red.
+1. **Executive Summary**: A quick scan of business health.
+It uses large numbers (Total Spend, Revenue, ROAS, CAC) without distracting borders.
+It includes a bullet chart contrasting LTV against the CAC threshold, and a traffic-light conditional formatting system highlighting destructive channels in deep red (ROAS < 1.0).
-2.  **Tactical Campaign Performance:** Designed for analytical "precision surgery".
-A scatter plot segments campaigns into 4 quadrants via reference lines, isolating "gold mines" (low spend, high conversion) from "black holes".
-An integrated data-bar matrix with alert icons allows users to pause losing campaigns without processing raw numerical tables.
+2. **Tactical Performance**: Aims to find winners and kill losers.
+A scatter plot segments campaigns into 4 quadrants, isolating "gold mines" (low spend, high conversion) from "black holes" (high spend, low conversions).
+A clean matrix with data bars and alert icons allows you to pause losing campaigns instantly.
-3.  **Friction Analysis:** A direct focus on sales funnel drop-offs.
-Features a horizontal funnel chart displaying exact percentage losses between impressions, clicks, and conversions.
-A supplementary line chart isolates the core metric (Conversion Rate %) to evaluate funnel efficiency week-over-week.
+3. **Friction Analysis**: Direct focus on sales funnel drop-offs, answering the question: Where do people drop off before buying?
+It features a horizontal funnel chart exposing the exact drop-off percentage between impressions, clicks, and conversions.
+A line chart isolates the Conversion Rate (%) to evaluate week-over-week efficiency over time.

 ### Actionable Insight
-A zero-code analytical product that delivers immediate financial answers, allowing leadership to confidently reallocate budget toward genuinely profitable channels.
+An analytical product that delivers immediate financial answers, allowing leadership to confidently reallocate budget toward genuinely profitable channels.

 <p align="center">
   <img src="imgs/Marketing/marketing1.png" width="48%" alt="General Analysis">